PageBot/PageBot/INSTALL.md

 ## Testing

-To help with the installation of PageBot, there's an example script to test versions, locations and dependencies:
+To help with the installation of PageBot, we've provided an example script to test versions, locations and dependencies:

     Examples/000_Installing/TestInstall.py

-This can be run from DrawBot, Sublime or on the command line to find out if you have all the components in place to start using PageBot.
+The script can be run from DrawBot, Sublime or on the command line to find out if all the components are in place to start using PageBot.

 ## setup.py